Transportation

 By bus

 Four bus routes connect the greater metropolitan area of Athens and Piraeus with the airport.
-Outbound passengers can disembark at the departures level.
+Outbound passengers can disembark at the departure level.
 Athens-bound buses depart from the arrivals level, between exits 4 and 5.

-X93: Kifissos Coach Station – Airport
+X93: Kifissou Avenue – Airport

 X95: Syntagma – Airport